nuprl/website/blog/_src/posts/2016-04-29-welcome-to-the-prl-blog.md

    2. Check out a new git branch for your post
    3. Run `cd blog; raco frog -n "TITLE"` to build a template for a new post
    4. Add content to the new markdown file (under `_src/posts`)
-   5. Rebuild the blog with `raco frog -b`, view your changes at `index.html`
+   5. Rebuild the blog with `raco frog -b`
+   6. Run `cd ..; raco frog -p` to start a web server and view your changes at [http://localhost:3000/](http://localhost:3000/)
-   6. Send a pull request to the [nuprl.github.io](https://github.com/nuprl/nuprl.github.io) repo
+   7. Send a pull request to the [nuprl.github.io](https://github.com/nuprl/nuprl.github.io) repo

 An open pull request is the best place to ask questions about the formatting or content of a post.